19272/python-chessgame/README.md

 The command above runs the Java interpreter (java), and tells the interpreter to run the code in the given JAR.
 The **processing-py.jar** file contains all of processing.py along with a little bit of code that reads and executes the Python file specified on the command line.

 You should see a window appear with the ChessBoard sketch up and running.
-Remember, whites play first ;)
+Remember, whites play first :wink: